Progressive FT Launcher Attribution

 Summary

-Progressive FT launcher attribution reduces restart-decision latency by starting
+Progressive FT launcher attribution reduces the time to an authoritative

 The feature is aimed at the ft_launcher integration path.
 The cluster-wide